 The facility, as evaluated in the Final Order on the ASC, would result in approximately 116 acres of temporary and permanent impacts to A-2 zoned lands in Union County.
-94 Proposed RFA1 site boundary additions would result in less than 7 acres of temporary and permanent impacts to A-2 zoned lands, and would not be additive to the previously evaluated impacts for the facility.
-The proposed RFA1 site boundary additions do not significantly change the nature or extent of the use.
-Accordingly, the Department recommends that the Council continue to rely on its previous findings that the proposed RFA1 site boundary additions located in Union County's A-2 Zone continue to qualify as utility facilities necessary for public service.
+94 The RFA1 site boundary additions would result in less than 7 acres of temporary and permanent impacts to A-2 zoned lands, and would not be additive to the previously evaluated impacts for the facility.
+The RFA1 site boundary additions do not significantly change the nature or extent of the use.
+Accordingly, the Council continues to rely on its previous findings that the RFA1 site boundary additions located in Union County's A-2 Zone continue to qualify as utility facilities necessary for public service.